 Their cry is heard and the Eternal sends a prophet to inform them why they were being oppressed (Judges 6:8 - 10).
 He then sends an angel of the Lord to a man named Gideon who, at the time of the visit, was threshing wheat near a winepress in order to avoid detection (verse 11).

 He is commissioned to free the Israelites from their oppressors.
 Soon after being told what to do the Midianites gather in the valley of Jezreel (verse 33) with a combined strength of 135,000 fighting men (Judges 8:10).

 The Eternal, not wanting his people to believe their own strength freed them from their enemies, decides to whittle down the initial 32,000 men (Judges 7:2 - 3) who volunteered to fight the Midianites.
-The small army is commanded to attack at night (verse 9).
+The small army of 300 is commanded to attack at night (verse 9).
 God, however, aware that the resolve of Gideon needs one final assurance of victory, tells him to visit, in secret, the enemy camp (verse 14).

 Reassured of victory, the Israelites surround the enemy.
 When signaled, the men blow a trumpet, then smash a jar to reveal a lighted torch, then shout as loud as they can "For the Lord and for Gideon" (Judges 7:18)!
 The sudden noises, coupled with the appearance of torches, bring chaos and confusion to the enemy.
 While many begin to fight and kill each other, still others flee the area in fear (verses 21 - 22)!